Accounting obligations in Poland

 • Simplified accounting:

-• KPiR, or Tax Revenue and Expenditure Register: a less complicated form, consisting of tables, in which economic events are described
+• KPiR, or Tax Revenue and Expenditure Register– a less complex form consisting of tables describing business transactions.

 Full accounting in Poland